SfTI-Robotics/SfTI-Robotics.github.io/README.md

 First I would recommend installing the following program(use google- they normally have instructions):

 1) Ubuntu 18.04:
-  This can be install by first splitting up your drive(disk mangement) into two partitions and the part you will use needs to     be atleast 30gb and shrink volume-> get free space make sure not more than 4.Then boot up in BIOS change boot order with       ubuntu first.And use tony's usb with burnt ubuntu copy and boot into it.
+  This can be install by:
+  - first splitting up your drive(disk mangement) into two partitions and the part you will use needs to     be atleast 30gb and shrink volume-> get free space make sure not more than 4.
+  - Then boot up in BIOS change boot order with Ubuntu first
+  - Use usb with burnt ubuntu copy and boot into it.

 2) Python 2.7
   https://www.python.org/downloads/